COPA-DATA/zenonLogicAPI/README.md

 - [ ] zenonApi.Core
   - [ ] On hold: Up to current version: OmitIfNull in zenonSerializableAttributes does not seem to be considered.
   - [x] Major: zenonSerializableNodeContent may override the full node if present (fixed in v1.2)
+  - [x] Version 1.2 introduced a lot more features, but also bugs.
+Resolved now.